Software asset management

 Originally posted in November 2016, revised in December 2019.

-How does Oracle licensing cause issues for organizations?
-In part two we look at: tracking usage, indirect access, virtualization and the OSW report.
+How does Oracle licensing cause issues for organisations?
+In part two we look at: tracking usage, indirect access, virtualisation and the OSW report.

 Tracking usage for Oracle licensing